manishrps/MS-101T00-Microsoft-365-Mobility-and-Security/Instructions/Labs/LAB_AK_07_Lab7_Ex1_Implement_AIP.md

 20. On the **Review your settings and finish** page, review the information you entered.
 If any settings need to be corrected, select the corresponding **Edit** option.
 When all information appears correct, select **Create label**.

 21. An **Error** dialog box should appear that states the generated rule blob for the label you are attempting to create is too long.
 The maximum size of sensitive information type selections you can make at one time per rule is **49152**.
-By selecting all the sensitive information types like you did in the **Sensitive info types** window a few steps back, you have exceeded this limit. **We purposely had you select all the information types so that you would receive this error.** We wanted you to experience this error so that if it happens in your production environments, you will know why you received the error and how you can correct it.<br/>
+By selecting all the sensitive information types like you did in the **Sensitive info types** window a few steps back, you have exceeded this limit. **We purposely had you select all the sensitive information types so that you would receive this error.** We wanted you to experience this error so that if it happens in your production environments, you will know why you received the error and how you can correct it.  <br/>

 	To correct this issue, select **OK** in the **Error** dialog box, and then on the **Review your settings and finish** page, scroll down to the **Auto-labeling for Office apps** section and select **Edit**.